mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/mongodb/index.md

 Before you can get started with the operator you need either an account on [MongoDB Cloud Manager](http://cloud.mongodb.com) or install [MongoDB Ops Manager](https://docs.opsmanager.mongodb.com/current/tutorial/install-simple-test-deployment/) outside of the Konvoy cluster on a `dedicated VM`.

-Once you have access to `Cloud Manager` or your own `Ops Manager` you need to go to you `account settings`.
+Once you have either access to `Cloud Manager` or your own `Ops Manager` you use it to create an `api key` and to `whitelist the ips` of your Konvoy cluster worker nodes.

+For `Cloud Manager`, you'll need to configure a [Programmatic API key](https://docs.cloudmanager.mongodb.com/tutorial/configure-public-api-access/) and an IP whitelist of your Konvoy cluster worker nodes.
+The steps for creating the API key you can find [here](https://docs.cloudmanager.mongodb.com/tutorial/configure-public-api-access/#manage-programmatic-access-to-an-organization).

+For `Ops Manager` go to you `account settings`.
 There create an `api key` and `whitelist the ips` of your Konvoy cluster worker nodes.

 ### install the operator